nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Adds a new expense to the list of expenses.

 * The `amount` should be double up to **2 decimal places** (dp).
 Digits beyond 2dp will be ignored.
-* The `description` can be in a natural language format.
+* The `description` should be a String.
 * The `time` should follow `YYYY MM DD HH mm` format.
-(Note: entering 3 instead of 03 still works for March, Users can remove preceding 0s, where apt, for simplicity sake)
+  * (Note: entering 3 instead of 03 still works for March.
+  Users can remove preceding 0s, where apt, for simplicity sake)
+  * The oldest date that can be entered is 2000 01 01 00 00.
 * The `category` should be one of the categories in the category list.

 **Category list**: FOOD, SHOPPING, GROCERIES, TRANSPORTATION, ENTERTAINMENT, TRAVEL, SALARY, INVESTMENT, and OTHERS